magento/knowledge-base/src/troubleshooting/general/error-purging-cache-in-admin.md

 ---
-title: Error purging cache in admin
+title: Error purging cache in Magento Commerce Admin
 labels: Magento Commerce Cloud,admin,error,cache, 2.3.0, 2.4.2-p1, 2.3.7, 2.3.1, 2.3.2, 2.3.2-p2, 2.3.3, 2.3.3-p1, 2.3.4, 2.3.4-p2, 2.3.5-p1, 2.3.5-p2, 2.4.0, 2.3.6, 2.4.0-p1, 2.4.1, 2.3.6-p1, 2.4.2
 ---

-This article explains how to identify the cause of an error message that occurs when purging the cache in the admin.
+This article explains how to identify the cause of an error message that occurs when purging the cache in Magento Commerce Admin.
 When you attempt to purge cache through the admin you receive the following message:
 */app/project-id/pub/media/catalog/product/cache/directory/filename" file can't be deleted.
 Warning!unlink(/app/project id/pub/media/catalog/product/cache/directory/filename): No such file or directory*

 ## Affected products and versions